djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ## Setting up Storybook

 [Storybook](https://storybook.js.org/) is a development tool that helps us develop and test components in an isolated environment.
-In its words it’s a frontend workshop and works for almost all frontend technologies.
+In its words it's a frontend workshop and works for almost all frontend technologies.

 As we are going to develop reusable components, we can leverage this tool to make our work easy.